CS5281-Team2/hotel-booking-system/README.md

 4. Complete the booking process
 5. Receive booking confirmation email
 6. View and manage bookings from your account
+7. Update personal information from your profile page
-7. Cancel bookings if needed (receive cancellation email)
+8. Cancel bookings if needed (receive cancellation email)
-8. Note: Bookings cannot be cancelled within 24 hours of check-in
+9. Note: Bookings cannot be cancelled within 24 hours of check-in

 ### For Administrators
 1. Login with admin credentials